biotechnology and tropical plant improvement

 - Project management

-- An integrated approach to plant breeding: a case study
+- Integrated approach to plant improvement: case study

-- Integrated plant breeding project: phenotypes, models and ideotype
+- Integrated plant improvement project: phenotypes, models, and ideotypes

-- Thematic School Genomics, Agroecology and Mediterranean and Tropical Plant Breeding
+- Thematic School Genomics, Agroecology, and Improvement of Mediterranean and Tropical Plants

 - Critical analysis of scientific information

-- 6-month internship in a laboratory or company
+- Six-month internship in a laboratory or company